Renting a car and driving in the Faroe Islands is one of the best ways to see the beautiful country.

 Having a rough idea of where and when you want to go to the Faroe Islands before leaving home will make the process of renting a vehicle a whole lot simpler when you get there.

-At this stage, you don’t need to have an hour by hour breakdown, but knowing the significant destinations you’re desperate to visit is a huge plus.
-That way you can map our your itinerary, and all the different places you want to see.
+You don’t need to have an hour-by-hour breakdown at this stage, but knowing the significant destinations you’re desperate to visit is a huge plus.
+That way, you can map out your itinerary and all the different places you want to see.

-In doing this before you get there you can properly choose what kind of rental car you want, and how long you need it for.
+In doing this, before you get there you can correctly choose what kind of rental car you want and how long you need it for.

 Is it safe to drive in the Faroe Islands?